Did you know that 60% of marketers report that content marketing such as guest blogging generates leads?

 But you should still ask, even if they don’t outright say they want something.

-Blogger outreach is often a two-way street between you and the influencer, so don’t expect something for nothing.
+Blogger outreach or guest blogging is often a two-way street between you and the influencer, so don’t expect something for nothing.

-If you’ve put in all of your effort and you still haven’t received a reply after a week’s time, it’s probably best to move on for now.
+If you’ve put in all of your efforts and you still haven’t received a reply after a week’s time, it’s probably best to move on for now.

 You can always re-engage someone at a later time or with a different proposition.

-Whether you’re sending outreach emails to a handful of influencers or hundreds, you will need a way to keep track of your efforts.
+Whether you’re sending outreach emails to a handful of influencers or hundreds for your marketing strategy, you will need a way to keep track of your efforts.

 You want to make sure that you’re meeting your goals (getting your content shared) and seeing the results you want (increased traffic, conversions, etc.).